PSanetra/bind-observable/README.md

     return this._myProp
   }

-  // This does not work!
+  // This does not work :-(
   @BindObservable()
   public set myProp(value: string | undefined) {
     this._myProp = value